creativo-pty/creativo-pty-webpage/README.md

 ## First Time

 Follow these instructions to view the web site for the first time from your computer.
-If you have already cloned a repository from GitHub before, you can **skip to step \#4**.
+If you have already forked this repository, you can **skip to step \#4**.
 If you have already used Node.js before, then you can **skip to step \#5**.